 Red Hat was a founding board member of OVAL in 2002, and made a declaration of OVAL compatibility in May 2006.

 Q: What Red Hat products are OVAL compatible?

-Red Hat provides OVAL patch definitions for security updates to supported base1 repositories/channels in Red Hat Enterprise Linux 4, 5, 6, and 7.
-The first OVAL-compatible version was Red Hat Enterprise Linux 3, for which OVAL patch definitions continue to be available for download.
+Red Hat provides OVAL patch definitions for security updates to supported base1 repositories/channels in Red Hat Enterprise Linux 4, 5, 6, 7, and 8, and select other products.
+The first OVAL-compatible version was Red Hat Enterprise Linux 3.

 Q: How do I obtain the OVAL patch definitions?

-The OVAL patch definitions are available individually and as a complete package, and are updated within an hour of a new security advisory being made available via the Red Hat Customer Portal.
+The OVAL patch definitions are available as a "stream" for a particular product and version, and are updated within an hour of a new security advisory being made available via the Red Hat Customer Portal.

 Q: When does Red Hat update OVAL definitions?